-Family and Medical Leave will be made in accordance with the current Collective Bargaining Agreement between the School Board and the Association.
-Requests for such leave shall be made in writing to the Director of Human Resources, per the guidelines and requirements of Section 3.06 of the Collective Bargaining Agreement.
+Family and Medical Leave will be made in accordance with the current Collective Bargaining

+Agreement between the School Board and the Association.
+Requests for such leave shall be made in writing to the Director of Human Resources, per the guidelines and requirements of the Collective Bargaining Agreement.